asimsek/CERNComputingAccount/README.md

 TBrowser b
 ```

-> ps: Argument b is an arbitrary argument and you can change it if the b does not work.
+> ps: Argument b is an arbitrary argument and you can change it if the b does not work. (ie. TBrowser c)

 **This command line will open a new browser window:**